AUS: 1300 630 488

 The Census of Population and Housing is conducted every five years and provides a snapshot of Australia by counting every person and household across the country.

 Every question in the Census plays an important role in helping build a clearer picture of Australia.
 Information collected through the Census form, including age, country of birth, cultural background, living arrangements, education, and employment, helps governments, businesses, and community organisations understand the needs of communities now and into the future.
 Census data informs decisions about transport, schools, healthcare, infrastructure, housing, and local services across Australia.
-To help Australians participate with confidence, the Australian Bureau of Statistics advises that it will never ask for bank account or credit card details, money or donations, passwords, or identity documents as part of the Census process.

 Participation in the Census is compulsory, and every person who is in Australia on Census night must be included on a Census form.
+To help Australians participate with confidence, the Australian Bureau of Statistics advises that it will never ask for bank account or credit card details, money or donations, or identity documents as part of the Census process.

-• Current scam alerts
+• current scam alerts

-• How to recognise scams and misinformation
+• how to recognise scams and misinformation

-• Ways to avoid scams and verify information
+• ways to verify information

-• How the Australian Bureau of Statistics may contact households during the Census
+• how the Australian Bureau of Statistics may contact households during the Census

-• What the Australian Bureau of Statistics will never do during the Census
+• what the Australian Bureau of Statistics will never do during the Census

-• How to verify official communication channels
+• how to verify official communication channels

 By preparing early and staying informed, Australians can help ensure a smooth and secure Census experience.
-Organisations, clubs, branches, and community groups are encouraged to share this information with their members to support participation and raise awareness of potential scams.
+Club members are encouraged to share this information with friends and family to support participation.

 The Australian Bureau of Statistics is also available to answer questions and provide information sessions for clubs, branches, and community groups.
-Organisations interested in arranging a session or seeking further information are encouraged to make contact and learn more about the support available.
+Organisations interested in arranging a session or seeking further information are encouraged to contact the Australian Bureau of Statistics here.